 The same calculation can be used for a bond fund or any other investment type.

 Similarly, the real yield is the nominal yield of a bond minus the rate of inflation.
-If a bond yields 5% and inflation is running at 2%, the real yield is 3%.
+If a bond yields 5 percent and inflation is running at 2 percent, the real yield is 3 percent.

 Real Yield = Nominal Yield - Inflation

-The reason these calculations exist is that inflation reduces the purchasing power of each dollar of savings you hold.
-If you keep your money in a safe, it's nominal value remains the same, but the real value of each dollar is diminished by the inflation rate.
+These calculations exist because inflation reduces the purchasing power of each dollar of savings you hold.
+If you keep your money in a safe, its nominal value remains the same, but the real value of each dollar is diminished by the inflation rate.

-Think of it this way: Let's assume that this year, it takes $200 to feed your family for a week.
-If inflation is running at 2%, then next year that same shopping cart of food will cost $204.
-If the return on your investments is just 1%, then you will have only $202 at the end of the year – your purchasing power has been diminished by the difference between your 1% nominal return and the 2% percent inflation rate and your real return is a negative 1%.
+Think of it this way: Assume that this year, it takes $200 to feed your family for a week.
+If inflation is running at 2 percent, then next year that same shopping cart of food will cost $204.
+If the return on your investments is just 1 percent, then you will have only $202 at the end of the year because your purchasing power has been diminished by the difference between your 1 percent nominal return and the 2 percent inflation rate.
+This means that your real return is a negative 1 percent.
 In order to properly manage your investments, it’s important to pay attention to real returns.